A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Results and Discussion

-Given the high dimensionality of the initial feature space (36 features) juxtaposed with the limited size of the dataset, we resorted to a semi-supervised strategy.
-Primarily, an autoencoder was deployed to generate a latent space, which subsequently became the input for a five-layer neural network.
-This neural network was tasked with predicting the hydrogen storage capacity.
+Given the large number of dimensions present in the initial feature space (36 features) in contrast to the constrained size of the dataset, we opted to employ a hybrid approach.
+Our primary approach involved implementing an autoencoder to produce a latent space, which subsequently served as the input for a five-layer neural network (MLP).
+The objective of this downstream MLP was to predict the hydrogen storage capacity.

-The optimal dimensions for the latent space were ascertained by assessing the model's performance across various latent space sizes.
+The optimal dimensions for the latent space were determined by assessing the model's performance across various latent space sizes.
 The dataset was partitioned into training and testing datasets, adopting a 0.8 and 0.2 split ratio.
 The training process utilized a learning rate of 0.001 and spanned 1000 epochs.

-Performance evaluation was undertaken by computing the \(R^2\) value across different latent space dimensions.
-Our observations revealed that the \(R^2\) value exhibited an initial increase with the expansion of the latent space dimension, post which it fluctuated (Fig. \ref{fig:latent}) The peak \(R^2\) value (0.85) was realized with a latent space dimension of \(z=8\) (Fig. \ref{fig:pair}).
+Performance evaluation was done by computing the \(R^2\) value across different latent space dimensions.
+Our observations revealed that the \(R^2\) value exhibited an initial increase with the expansion of the latent space dimension, post which it fluctuated (Fig. \ref{fig:latent}) The peak \(R^2\) value (0.85) was obtained with a latent space dimension of \(z=8\) (Fig. \ref{fig:pair}).

 This outcome suggests that a latent space dimension of 8 effectively encapsulates the vast majority of information inherent in the original feature space, facilitating accurate predictions for hydrogen storage capacity.
 Thus, for ($z< 8$) the latent space might be too small to capture all the relevant features of the input data.
 This can lead to underfitting, where the model fails to learn the underlying patterns effectively.
 The low dimensionality may force the autoencoder to compress the data so much that significant information is lost, making it difficult for the MLP to make accurate predictions.
 While for ($z>8$) the latent space might be too large, potentially leading to overfitting, where the model learns noise and details from the training data that do not generalize well to unseen data.
 A higher-dimensional latent space can represent the data more accurately, but it can also capture unnecessary or redundant information, which can degrade the performance of the MLP when it tries to generalize from the training data to new data.